-(ESP32 EFIS-EMS: last updated by Benjamin on December 13, 2025)
+(ESP32 EFIS-EMS: last updated by Benjamin on March 19, 2026)

 Readers are encouraged to refer to the “TFT-LCD display for DIY avionics” and “Microcontroller boards” pages, which have been revised accordingly.
-One of the main goals of this new system was to completely overhaul the user interface to give it a look similar to that of professional instruments.
+One of the main goals of this new system was to completely overhaul the user interface to give it a look more similar to that of professional instruments.
 Two other objectives were to minimize the overall system size and to improve the quality of connections to the many sensors.

-ESP32 EFIS-EMS Planned Final Architecture
+ESP32 EFIS-EMS Architecture

 The ESP32 EFIS-EMS incorporates several existing elements that remain unchanged, namely the AHRS, the micro-EMS, and the remote magnetometer and external temperature and humidity sensor module, or RCM (Remote Compass Module).
 Two new modules are introduced: a display module and a remote data acquisition module, or RDAM.
 The RDAM should be considered the central data acquisition module.
 The AHRS, micro-EMS, and RCM are specialized data acquisition modules.
 All these modules communicate with each other via the CAN bus.
 Additionally, the RDAM and the display module communicate with each other over Wi-Fi.
 This architecture is illustrated in Figure 1.